 - i.
-Implement a college-wide academic advisement/mentorship program incorporating the Progressive Retention Initiative. - ii.
+Increase the college-wide academic advisement/mentorship activities incorporating the Progressive Retention Initiative. - ii.
 Implement our new First-Year Experience course to improve student acclimation and increase retention. - iii.
-Strategically expand our capacity to offer multiple learning modalities to best accommodate all learners. - iv.
+Strategically expand our capacity to offer multiple learning modalities including online education to best accommodate all learners. - iv.
 Continue to evaluate the efficacy of the newly designed accelerated developmental English and Mathematics courses.